Filipinos from conflict-torn Israel back in PH

 The United States on Sunday joined Israel’s campaign against Iran as it launched missiles at Tehran’s three nuclear sites.

-The Philippine Embassy in Qatar also advised Filipinos “to shelter in place until further notice.”
+The Philippine embassy in Qatar also advised Filipinos “to shelter in place until further notice.”

-“All Filipinos are urged to continue monitoring the news and heed the advisories issued by local authorities and the Embassy,” it said.
+“All Filipinos are urged to continue monitoring the news and heed the advisories issued by local authorities and the embassy,” it said.

-As of Monday, the Philippine Embassy in Israel said 311 Filipinos have requested repatriation.
+As of Monday, the Philippine embassy in Israel said 311 Filipinos have requested repatriation.

 - With reports from Reuters